multiscale/muscle3/docs/source/uncertainty_quantification.rst

 save-to-disk component attached via a conduit.)
 The only other change here is that there are now ten copies each of the ``macro`` and ``micro`` components.
-There will also be ten instances of the conduits between ``macro`` and ``micro``, which MUSCLE 3 will create automatically.
+There will also be ten instances of the conduits between ``macro`` and ``micro``, which MUSCLE3 will create automatically.
 The instances are wired up one-on-one, so that ``macro[i]`` connects to ``micro[i]``.

 There are two new components: the ``qmc`` element, which implements the